seleniumQuery/seleniumQuery/README.md

 #CSS and jQuery Extension Selectors

 **All jQuery (Sizzle) Extension selectors are supported**.
-Below the list of supported and noteworthy CSS and jQuery Extension selectors.
+Below the list of noteworthy CSS and jQuery Extension selectors.

-As expected, the note jQuery usually displays in their extensions applies to seleniumQuery as well: Queries using the extended selectors cannot take advantage of the performance boost provided by the native DOM `querySelectorAll()` method.
-This way, if your code has performance issues, you may achive faster results by using native CSS selectors.
+As expected, the note jQuery usually displays in their extensions applies to seleniumQuery as well:

+> Queries using the extended selectors cannot take advantage of the performance boost provided by the native DOM `querySelectorAll()` method.
+This way, if your code has performance issues, you may achieve faster results by using native CSS selectors.

 - [`[name!="value"]` - Attribute Not Equal](http://api.jquery.com/attribute-not-equal-selector/) - Select elements that either don't have the specified attribute, or do have the specified attribute but not with a certain value.
 - [`:button`](http://api.jquery.com/button-selector/) - Selects all `button` elements and elements of type `button`.